Concurrent Receipt of Multiple Fracture-Associated Drugs and Hip Fracture

 Conclusions and Relevance: Among older adults, FADs are commonly used and commonly combined.
 In this cohort study, the addition of a second and third FAD was associated with a steep increase in fracture risk.
 Many risky pairs of FADs included potentially avoidable drugs (eg, sedatives and opioids).
 If confirmed, these findings suggest that fracture risk could be reduced through tighter adherence to long-established prescribing guidelines and recommendations.

 Emeny, Rebecca T.; Chang, Chiang-hua; Skinner, Jonathan; O'Malley, James A.; Smith, Jeremy; Chakraborti, Gouri; Rosen, Clifford J.; and Morden, Nancy E., "Association of Receiving Multiple, Concurrent Fracture-Associated Drugs With Hip Fracture Risk" (2019).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 4000.